 The wide hull combined with the flat bottom is not made to win any sprints or marathons.
 While the curved bow and stern make it a little more hydrodynamic than it would appear, paddlers in a hurry will be disappointed with its performance.

 You may find traveling in a group to be frustrating and chances are you’ll be paddling harder than you’d like trying to keep up.

 What the Aruba 10 SS lacks in speed, it makes up for with one of the tightest turn radiuses of any kayak.
 Beginners will appreciate being able to make sharp turns with just a couple of paddle strokes.
 More experienced paddlers will feel like they’re paddling a sports car as they weave around the lake.

 Cost-effective boats usually have to cut corners in a few places to remain economically priced.
 Unfortunately, a comfortable seat tends to be one of the first casualties.

 The Aruba 10’s seat is a basic plastic design with little padding to speak of.
 While you may not mind if you’re only out for an hour or so, don’t be surprised if your back starts to ache and hips tighten up if you use it consistently.
 You can make life a little easier by investing in some cheap foam padding which helps a little.

 It’s not all doom and gloom.
-The Aruba 10 SS has foot pegs that can be adjusted and help accommodate a wide range of paddlers.
+The Aruba 10 SS has adjustable foot braces that help accommodate a wide range of paddlers.
 One noteworthy mention is that the pegs can be hard to adjust on the water as the boat can feel tippy while you bend forward to change them.
 It’s best to make all your adjustments before launching.

 The spacious cockpit makes it an easy boat to get in and out of.
 The only drawback to this is that water has a bigger hole to swamp the kayak in rough water situations.